Updated through August 3, 2019

-2017 (Columbus): Trapp has made 17 appearances (all starts) this season, all as a center midfielder, and has recorded two assists.
+2017 (Columbus): Trapp made 34 regular-season appearances (all starts), all as a center midfielder, and recorded five assists.
 He made his season debut as a starter in the Opening Match against the Chicago Fire (March 4), wearing the armband for the first time since being officially named captain of the team.
 Following his appearance against the Portland Timbers (March 25) he was named to MLSSoccer.com’s Team of the Week.
 He made his 100th regular-season appearance for Crew SC against Toronto FC (April 15) and made his 100th regular-season start for Crew SC against the New England Revolution (May 6).
 Trapp recorded his first assist of the season in a road match against the New England Revolution (May 21), setting up Ola Kamara’s goal which was nominated for MLSSoccer.com’s Goal of the Week.
-Trapp recorded his second assist of the season in a home match against Seattle Sounders FC (May 31).
+Trapp started in an international friendly at home against Eintracht Frankfurt (July 14).
+He started in a road match against Vancouver Whitecaps FC (September 16) and recorded his fifth assist of the 2017 MLS regular season, setting a new career-high for number of assists in single regular season en route to earning MLSSoccer.com’s Team of the Week honors.
+Trapp started in a road match against Orlando City SC (October 15), earning a spot on MLSSoccer.com’s Team of the Week for his performance.
+Trapp made five appearances (all starts) at center midfield in the Audi 2017 MLS Cup Playoffs.

 2016 (Columbus): Trapp made 30 appearances (29 starts) for Crew SC at central midfield.
 He received a call-up from the United States National Under-23 team and captained the side for two starts against Colombia in an Olympic qualification playoff (March 25, March 29).
 Upon return from international duty, he started again at FC Dallas (April 2) and has continued in the starting lineup for every match through the contest vs. San Jose (August 27).
 Trapp was named to the 2016 AT&T MLS All-Star Gameday Roster, becoming the first Homegrown Player in Crew SC history to receive that honor.
 He played 45 minutes against Arsenal FC in the game (July 28) as a halftime substitute.
 He registered his first assist of the season in the match vs. New York City (August 13).
 He missed the matches at LA (September 3), vs. Vancouver (September 10), at Orlando (September 17) and vs. New England (September 25) after being listed as questionable.
 He returned to the starting lineup by playing 90 minutes at D.C.
 United (September 28).
 He made two appearances in the 2016 Lamar Hunt U.S. Open Cup as he came on as a substitute against Tampa Bay (June 15) and at Chicago (June 28).